Nature views of the Colorado landscape.

 The Collegiate Peaks Forum Series

-FREE lectures in Philosophy, Spirituality & Science in the Upper Arkansas Valley, Colorado.
+FREE lectures in philosophy, spirituality, and science in the Upper Arkansas Valley of Colorado

 In the spring of 2024, the Collegiate Peaks Forum Series board made the decision to transition leadership of this beloved community program after 21 successful years.
 We are thrilled to announce that the Colorado Mountain College Salida campus will now carry forward the legacy of the Collegiate Peaks Forum Series beginning in 2025 and beyond.